Creating Routes

 All other stops must have a scheduledArrivalTime.
 The scheduledDepartureTime is optional, and, if omitted, will be automatically set to the next stop's scheduledArrivalTime.

-Stops are automatically ordered by their scheduled arrival times.
+Stops are automatically ordered by scheduled arrival times.
 It does not matter which order you place them in the array, Samsara will always order them by their scheduled arrival times.

 📘Timestamps